majarspeed/Voron-EVA-conversion/Readme.md

 Primarily what this means is I added heat sets to the top of some mounts and added a spacer/endstop with mounting holes for the faceplate to the MGN12.
 Homing does need to be modified to work with this modification.
 I am using Homing override to ensure that I home x and they move to a location away from the corner before I home the y axis.

+# Update 2

+Added some addtional spacing on the housing.
+Some was just a little to close.
+Added ad spacer using a df2 microswitch.
+Added sherpa mini top.

+Began testing of a MGN 9 variant.

+Some have asked for a weight comparsion.
+Weighed a EVA with Sherpa top all parts except hotend and extruder.
+124 grams

-# UPDATE Voron EVA conversion gets better Klicky
+# UPDATE 1 Voron EVA conversion gets better Klicky
 I have created a klicky duct that is based off of Whooppingpochard from the Voron discords design.
 And adapted it to the trihorn ducts.
 This is a much easier method and allows the use of the stock klicky and auto z configuration.
 This makes this a much easier conversion overall.
 Will retain the previous instructions in the klicky readme if you would still prefer to use this with that configuration.

 Also adding a user mod for some user based alternative parts.
 Adding a clamp style multipart uface desigh thanks to DoubleT ont he Voron Discord.

 # READ FIRST: THIS IS A CHALLENGING MOD.
 *"This mod may require significant individualization.
 Evaluate your own build and select your parts as needed." --Corvidbuild V2